 Recess Appointments Litigation Resource Page

-This page will continually be updated to provide information to those businesses that are affected by the D.C.
-Circuit's decision.
-Employers that are aware of cases or developments that should be added to this page are encouraged to contact the U.S. Chamber's National Chamber Litigation Center, the litigation arm of the Chamber, at email@example.com.
+This page will continually be updated to provide information to those businesses that are affected by the decision of the Supreme Court of the United States.
+Employers that are aware of cases or developments that should be added to this page are encouraged to contact the U.S. Chamber Litigation Center, the litigation arm of the Chamber, at LitigationCenter@uschamber.com.

 On January 13, 2014, the U.S. Supreme Court heard oral argument to decide the constitutionality of the "recess" appointments.
-On May 23, 2013, the U.S. Chamber announced that its litigation team - including the Chamber's own litigation arm, NCLC, as well as constitutional lawyers from the law firm Jones Day LLP - would represent the Noel Canning Corporation before the U.S. Supreme Court, and asked the Court to uphold the D.C.
+On May 23, 2013, the U.S. Chamber announced that its litigation team - including the Chamber's own litigation arm, U.S. Chamber Litigation Center, as well as constitutional lawyers from the law firm Jones Day LLP - would represent the Noel Canning Corporation before the U.S. Supreme Court, and asked the Court to uphold the D.C.
 Circuit's decision invalidating the recess appointments.